ratt-ru/packratt/README.rst

         description: >
             My Measurement Set

-This should now be available for download by packratt and for use by an application:
+The tarfile is now available for download by packratt and for use by an application: